7 Travel emission factors

 Buses: We calculated the emissions of different buses using Te Manatū Waka Ministry of Transport Vehicle Fleet Emissions Model data for fuel consumption in litres per 100 kilometres.
 The guide presents the data in emissions per kilometre.

-The change in all-electric and PHEV vehicle emission factors is driven by the increase in the latest annual electricity factor, which is used to derive these emissions factors.
+The change in all-electric and PHEV vehicle emission factors is driven by the increase in the latest annual electricity factor, which is used to derive these emission factors.

 Table 7.21 details the data provided to calculate the emission conversion factors.